 The new platform gives users more power over what they can do, see, and act on.
 Through the company-user system, companies have the power to manage, query and act on their own policy data, filter event and location notifications, and task both their colleagues and third party experts with actions spanning the whole life-cycle of a risk.

 GEO is hugely extensible through its microservice architecture, allowing new or third party data sources to be added effortlessly.
 It is an all-in-one solution for managing risk, exposure and claim data through a combination of space, aerial, ground and IoT data.

 Space Added Value

-Space based data is at the heart of MIS Intel’s mission, and emerging data and imagery sources that will enhance the capability of GEO will be constantly scanned.
-The system is also designed to be future proofed so that as more cutting-edge space data sources become available, these can be incorporated.
+Space based data is at the heart of our mission, and we will be constantly scanning for emerging data and imagery sources that will enhance the capability of GEO.
+The system is also future proofed so that as more cutting edge space data sources become available, we can incorporate them.

-High resolution imagery is essential for customers to understand the situation on the ground and for the GEO service to perform analysis on.
-Between 1 Gbyte and 4 Gbyte of EO data is required per event supplied by Maxar.
+High resolution imagery is essential for our clients to understand the situation on the ground and for us to perform analysis on, and we require between 1 Gbyte and 4 Gbyte per event.
+We have a valued partnership with Maxar currently.

-This data is supplemented with ESA Sentinel -1 for Radar data and Sentinel-2 for 12 Band imagery.
+We supplement this data with ESA Sentinel -1 for Radar data and Sentinel-2 for 12 Band imagery.
 Dependant on the task, this can be a single tile at 1Gb or multiples depending on the area to be covered.
-LANDSAT-8 from USGS (United States Geological Survey), and ICEYE for SAR imagery is also used.
+We also use LANDSAT-8 from USGS (United States Geological Survey), and ICEYE for SAR imagery.

 Image credit : McKenzie Intelligence Services

-- The CDR milestone review meeting has been successfully performed remotely.
+- The FR milestone review meeting has been successfully performed remotely.